 You likely already know that exposure to harmful UV rays, whether from the sun or tanning beds or any other source, can significantly increase your risk of skin cancer.
-The team at The Clinic for Dermatology & Wellness want to help you have a better understanding of the different types and statistics around skin cancer and, most importantly, how you can protect your skin and reduce your risk.
+The Clinic for Dermatology & Wellness wants to help you have a better understanding of a few important facts about skin cancer, including the different types of skin cancer and, most importantly, how you can protect your skin and reduce your risk.

-Did you know that each year, nearly six million cases of skin cancer are diagnosed and treated in the U.S.?
-It’s pretty easy to understand why skin cancer occurs more often than all other cancers combined, when you consider how challenging it can be to avoid sun exposure.
-It wasn’t always common knowledge that you can get skin-damaging UV exposure through clouds, during winter, through car windshields and through glass windows and doors.
+Did you know that each year, nearly 6 million cases of skin cancer are diagnosed and treated in the U.S.?
+It’s pretty easy to understand why skin cancer occurs more often than all other cancers combined when you consider how challenging it can be to avoid sun exposure.
+It wasn’t always common knowledge that you can get skin-damaging UV exposure through clouds, during winter, through car windshields, and through glass windows and doors.
 This is why, today, any skin expert will tell you to use SPF 30 or higher sunscreen all day, every day.

 Not all skin cancers are created equal.
-You may be familiar already with the term “melanoma” but melanoma, in fact, is significantly less common than basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
+You may be familiar already with the term “melanoma” but melanoma, in fact, is significantly less common than basal cell carcinoma and squamous cell carcinoma.

 Basal cell carcinoma is the single most common cancer in the United States, with 3.5 million cases each year.
 Most patients visit a dermatologist after discovering a new skin-colored or shiny bump, or a pimple that won’t go away.
 Patients often describe “easy bleeding” or say “it never heals.”